 I had been waiting for these kittens to show up after my last black cat died.
 I had asked the universe to send me another black cat and I got two of them.

 I heard a knock at the door and two young children were there.
 They told me they heard meows coming from the ground in front of my house.
 I went to investigate and found my gift from the universe.
 Two months after I had asked for a black cat, I plucked them out of the earth itself.
-I never ceased to be amazed by such magic.
+I never cease to be amazed by such magic.
+Nature itself is magic.